JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 fallback exists for other legitimate reasons (annotations that generally can't be `eval`'d) and gives no direct signal that *this* is what happened.

+**A same-named local variable in two different factory closures can still shadow a correct recovery, one level up.** `_elaborate_live_func`'s merged namespace used to include `self.module_globals` — the *calling* `FuncElaborator`'s own already-merged namespace — as a fallback so names imported at the top of a closure's defining file stayed reachable.
+But when elaboration of one factory closure is reached *from inside* another's (e.g. `make_stream_pipeline`'s returned function, called while elaborating `make_fir`'s), `self` at that point is the *caller's* `FuncElaborator`, and its `module_globals` already contains the caller's own `_annotation_attr_base_ns` recovery.
+If both factories happen to name their own interface variable identically — a likely coincidence given the `_intrf` naming convention above (`fir.py`'s own `in_intrf`, scalar per-sample data, vs. `stream_pipeline.py`'s internal `in_intrf`, the windowed/array-shaped data `fir_core` actually operates on) — the caller's stale `in_intrf` was merged at *higher* priority than the callee's own correctly-recovered one, silently overriding it.
+The callee's `stream_in_if` parameter then elaborated with the caller's (wrong) interface type, producing a scalar-typed `CONST_REF_RD` wire feeding an array-typed field — an elaboration-time mistake invisible until VHDL writing, where `TYPE_RESOLVE_ASSIGNMENT_RHS` (`VHDL.py`) has no array/scalar broadcast branch and hard-fails with "Cant support this assignment in vhdl?".
+Fixed by keeping a separate, never-mutated `parser_state.top_level_module_globals` (the true design-file globals, set once in `PARSE_FILE`) and using that in place of `self.module_globals` here — `func_own_globals` (`func_for_source.__globals__`, the closure's *own* defining module) already covers the original "names imported at the top of the file" intent without risking a nested caller's recovered, closure-local names leaking into the callee.

 Relatedly, `Reg[T]`/`Feedback[T]` local declarations and global `Wire[T]`/`Input[T]`/`Output[T]` declarations resolve their inner type via `_inner_ctype_to_str`, a different, narrower path than a plain `x: some_t` local annotation (which goes through `_annotation_to_ctype`'s eval_ns branch